 In September 2021, the UN’s Working Group on Enforced Disappearances or Involuntary Disappearances (WGEID) announced that it would conduct a thematic study about new technologies and enforced disappearances during its 125th session.
 The study’s objective was to identify potential uses of technologies to support the search for the disappeared, and the possible misuse of technologies against relatives and their representatives and human rights defenders.

 After a year of consultation and receiving inputs from states, human rights institutions, and experts, the WGEID published its Thematic Report on New technologies and enforced disappearances during its 134th session in September 2023.
 The WGEID mentioned and cited our model in the report, specifying that, “This methodology brought encouraging results and is worth further consideration and analysis” (Para 34).
 Outside of this project, the report also cites the Guide to Conduct Effective Online Inquiries, published by the Digital Verification Corps of Amnesty International (DVC) as a recommended extra resource.

 For this project, we have identified the following next steps to allow us to continue our work:

 - Further reducing the potential search areas, complementing them with other machine learning approaches and in-depth interviews with families and volunteers that assisted the search brigades in Baja California.

 - Obtain more information from georeferenced points of positively identified clandestine graves that come from other sources of information to reduce the possible biases of using a single source.

 - Generate context studies that allow us to identify the dynamics and patterns of the disappearance of persons in the area of concern.
 This will allow us to better complement the results obtained.

-- Hold meetings and workshops with groups of relatives in search of missing persons and with authorities such as the National Commission for the Search of Disappeared Persons.
-We believe that our results can be used for search and exhumation programs for people in the state of Baja California.
+Spread the word by holding meetings and workshops with groups of relatives searching for missing persons and with authorities – such as the National Commission for the Search of Disappeared Persons – so that our results can be used in future search brigades in the country.